Extending group actions on metric spaces: Proofs of the main results

 \begin{ex} Let $H=Sym(\mathbb N)$ and let $G=H\times \mathbb Z/2\mathbb Z$.
 As we already mentioned, all actions of $H$ on metric spaces have bounded orbits.
 This easily implies that for every $A\in \AH$, $\Ind(A)$ is an extension of $A$.
 In addition, if $[H\curvearrowright R]$ is hyperbolic then the space of the induced action is quasi-isometric to two copies of $R$ glued along a bounded subset; in particular, this space is also hyperbolic.
 Thus all assumptions of part (b) of Theorem \ref{he} are satisfied except countability of $H$.
 However the conclusion fails: $G$ is not hyperbolic relative to $H$ as peripheral subgroups of relatively hyperbolic groups must be almost malnormal. \end{ex}

 \begin{ex} Let $G=\mathbb Z \times \mathbb Z/2\mathbb Z$.
 Then $H=\mathbb Z \times \{ 1\}\le G$ is a retract of $G$, hence every action of $H$ on a hyperbolic space extends to an action of $G$ on the same hyperbolic space, see Example \ref{ex2} (b).
 However $G$ is not hyperbolic relative to $H$.
-This shows that the condition that $\Ind (A)$ is a hyperbolic extension of $A$ for every hyperbolic $A\in \AH$ cannot be replaced with the assumption that every action of $H$ on a hyperbolic space extends to an action of $G$ on a hyperbolic space. \end{ex}
+This shows that the condition that $\Ind (A)$ is a hyperbolic extension of $A$ for every hyperbolic $A\in \AH$ cannot be replaced with the assumption that every action of $H$ on a hyperbolic space extends to an action of $G$ on a hyperbolic space.
+More specifically, when the action $A$ is of $\mathbb Z$ on its combinatorial horoball, the action $\Ind(A)$ is on the Cayley graph of $G$ where we attach a combinatorial horoball onto each coset of $\mathbb Z$.
+This space is not hyperbolic. \end{ex}

 We now turn to the proof of Corollary \ref{tfhyp} from the introduction.
 Recall that two elements $a, b$ of infinite order of a group $H$ are called \emph{commensurable} in $H$ if some non-trivial powers of $a$ and $b$ are conjugate in $H$.
 We will need the following.